Segment Policy Optimization: Effective Segment-Level Credit Assignment in RL for Large Language Models: SPO-Chain for Short CoT

-Policy gradient methods have become mainstream for training LLMs using RL.
+\textbf{(3) Policy Gradient with Token-Probability Masks.} Policy gradient methods have become mainstream for training LLMs using RL.
 Accordingly, we adopt a policy gradient-based approach to optimize the policy.
-For example, once we have computed the segment advantage $A_k^{\mathrm{seg}}$, we can assign it to all tokens within the segment and obtain token-level advantage \(A_t\), then adopt the PPO loss in Equation \eqref{eq:PPO} to optimize the policy.
+For example, once we have computed the segment advantage $A_k^{\mathrm{seg}}$, we can assign it to all tokens within the segment and obtain the token-level advantage \(A_t\), then adopt the PPO loss in Equation \eqref{eq:PPO} to optimize the policy.
 However, since the changes in \( V \) values between segments are primarily caused by tokens at cutpoints, we assign the segment advantage $A_k^{\mathrm{seg}}$ only to these critical tokens.
 Formally, our policy is trained by minimizing the following loss:

-where \(M_t\) is the mask whose value is $1$ if \(\pi_{\theta_{old}}(a_t|s_t) < \rho\) and \(0\) otherwise, and \( Z \) is a normalization term that equals the total number of tokens for when the mask \( M_t \) is $1$: \(Z = \sum_{t=1}^{T}M_t\).
+where \(M_t\) is the token probability mask whose value is $1$ if \(\pi_{\theta_{old}}(a_t|s_t) < \rho\) and \(0\) otherwise, i.e., \( M_t:= \mathbb{I}\big(\pi_{\theta_{old}}(a_t|s_t) < \rho\big) \).
+In addition, \( Z \) is a normalization term that equals the total number of tokens where the mask \( M_t \) is $1$: \(Z = \sum_{t=1}^{T}M_t\).
 This approach further enhances credit assignment within each segment by concentrating the advantage signals on fewer critical tokens.
 Our experiments demonstrate that this method improves the accuracy (refer to our ablation study on the probability-mask optimization strategy in Section \ref{sec:experiments_on_spo_chain}).

-\section{SPO-tree for Long CoT}
+\section{SPO-Tree for Long CoT}

 For long Chain-of-Thought (CoT) scenarios, where the sampling cost of chain-based MC estimation in SPO-chain becomes prohibitively high, we propose a novel tree-based segment advantage estimation method.
 This approach drastically reduces sampling overhead, making it feasible to apply our framework effectively in long CoT settings.
 We refer to this instantiation of our SPO framework as \textbf{SPO-tree}.
 In particular, SPO-tree features the fixed token count partition, tree-based segment advantage estimation, and policy gradient with probability masks.